-Implementation of Guenoc Valley Site: Phase 1, Guenoc Valley Site: Future Phases, and Off-Site Infrastructure have the potential for flooding and release of pollutants to flood waters associated with a dam failure or other flood events.
+Implementation of Guenoc Valley Site: Phase 1, Guenoc Valley Site: Future Phases, Off-site Workforce Housing, and Off-Site Infrastructure have the potential for flooding and release of pollutants to flood waters associated with a dam failure or other flood events.
 (Final EIR, Volume II, p.
 3.9-47)